For Help, Call or Click:

 In addition to her compassionate heart, Amy brings her vast experience, skills, and education in healing professions to Samaritan.
 As our spiritual director, Amy offers guidance and companionship for those who need help filtering through life challenges such as in their relationship with God, in desiring spiritual growth, making sense of loss, and experiencing new spiritual practices (i.e., prayer, contemplation, and journaling).
 Her work also includes celebrating life joys . . . a new marriage, birth of a child, starting a new job, reconnecting with a loved one, and much more.
 Through spiritual direction, Amy offers people the opportunity to gain hope as they enter into a deeper understanding of self and relationship with their Creator.

-Earlier in her career, Amy had earned a Doctor of Nursing Practice degree and served as a registered nurse for 35 years in a variety of hospital specialties as well as home health nursing and hospice care.
+Earlier in her career, Amy had earned a Doctor of Nursing Practice degree and served as a registered nurse for 37 years in a variety of hospital specialties as well as home health nursing and hospice care.
 In 2007, she completed a Faith Community Nurse course and worked on the ministry staff at a large Presbyterian church in the Pittsburgh area.
 This had led Amy to taking the next step as a health ministry specialist and consultant to faith communities at a large healthcare system in Pittsburgh.
-Amy continues to serve as a board member as the Director of Practice and Education with the Health Ministries Association (HMA).
+She served as a board member as the Director of Practice and Education with the Health Ministries Association (HMA).

 On a personal note, Amy and her husband Mark are most proud of being grandparents and are actively involved in their church.
 Amy enjoys traveling, trying new restaurants, reading, babysitting her great-nephews, and spending time with family and friends.
 She is also an avid dog lover!